Codecademy/docs/content/uiux/focus-group/focus-group.md

 - **Incorporate User Stories:** Use real-life scenarios or user stories to contextualize discussions.

-## Example Session
+## Structured Example of Focus Group Interaction

-Consider a UI/UX focus group for a mobile banking app redesign:
+Imagine a structured focus group interaction for a mobile banking app redesign:

+1. **Participant Selection:** Prior to the session, participants are selected based on their use of mobile banking apps.

+2. **Preparation of Materials:** The redesigned app is prepared as the material for the session.

-1. **Introduction:** Brief participants on the purpose of the session and introduce the app redesign.
+3. **Introduction (Facilitation):** The facilitator starts the session by briefing participants on the purpose of the session and introducing the redesigned app.

-2. **Task Scenarios:** Participants are given scenarios (e.g., transferring money, checking account balance) to perform using the redesigned app.
+4. **Task Scenarios (Facilitation):** The facilitator guides participants through scenarios (e.g., transferring money, checking account balance) using the redesigned app.

-3. **Feedback Gathering:** Participants provide feedback on the app's usability, visual appeal, and overall experience.
+5. **Feedback Gathering (Observation):** Participants provide feedback on the app's usability, visual appeal, and overall experience.
+The facilitator, designers, and stakeholders observe the participants' reactions and comments.

-4. **Group Discussion:** Facilitate a discussion on common themes, preferences, and pain points identified during the tasks.
+6. **Group Discussion (Facilitation):** The facilitator leads a discussion on common themes, preferences, and pain points identified during the tasks.

-5. **Closing Remarks:** Thank participants, provide incentives if applicable, and communicate next steps in the design process.
+7. **Closing Remarks (Facilitation):** The facilitator concludes the session by thanking participants, providing incentives if applicable, and communicating the next steps in the design process.

+8. **Post-Session Analysis:** After the session, the team analyzes the feedback and discussions to derive actionable insights for improving the app design.